-AUDITOR-CONTROLLER'S REPORT
+INDEPENDENT AUDITOR'S REPORT

-To the Honorable Board of Supervisors County of Santa Barbara, California
+To the Board of Supervisors County of Santa Barbara, California

+Report on the Financial Statements

-Pursuant to Government Code §26920(b) and §26922, we have audited the accompanying basic financial statements of the Santa Barbara County Treasurer's Investment Pool (the "Pool") of the County of Santa Barbara, California, as of and for the fiscal year ended June 30, 2012.
-These financial statements are the responsibility of the Pool's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying financial statements of the Treasurer's Investment Pool of the County of Santa Barbara (the County) as of and for the year ended June 30, 2014, which collectively comprise Treasurer's Investment Pool's basic financial statements as listed in the table of contents.

+Management's Responsibility for the Financial Statements

+Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

+Auditor's Responsibility

+Our responsibility is to express opinions on these financial statements based on our audit.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Pool's internal control over financial reporting.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.

+Opinions

-As discussed in Note 1, the financial statements present only the Pool and do not purport to, and do not, present fairly the financial position of the County of Santa Barbara, California, as of June 30, 2012, and the changes in its financial position for the fiscal year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Treasurer's Investment Pool, as of June 30, 2014, and results of its investment activity thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.